kingreza/MengerSponge/README.md

 # MengerSponge
 Interactive Menger Sponge written in Swift 3 + SceneKit

-This an iOS app that uses SceneKit and is written in Swift 3.0.
-It displays a level 3 MengerSponge that will increment when the user taps on a sub-cube within the model.
+This an iOS app that displays a level 3 Menger Sponge.
+The app will create a deeper level of the fractal when the user taps on a sub-cube within the model.

 ## Video